Kohl1998/Kohls-portfolio/README.md

 ## Features

-For this application there is a navigation bar within the header which includes more in depth information, which you can access by clicking any of the links to jump straight to the section.
-Also, there is the open to scroll down the page using the scroller.
+For this application there is a navigation bar within the navigation bar, which you can access by clicking on any of the links to jump straight to the section of choice, which includes interactive features such as the color changing to red when user hovers over link.
+Also, there is the option to scroll down the page using the scroller.

-Lastly, my personal social media can be accessed by clicking on the 'contact me' link in the header naviagtion.
+Lastly, my contact information can be accessed by clicking on the 'contact me' link in the header navigation.

 ## Link